 Basic flat filters normally last for 30–60 days.
 Thicker pleated filters can last up to 90 days.
 If you’re unsure if your filter requires replacement, take it out, and tilt it toward the light.
 Put in a new one if you can’t see light through it.

 Filters catch dust, pollen and other contaminants from your residence’s air, keeping airflow healthy.
 Disregarding it will impact your house’s indoor air quality and your air conditioner’s efficiency.

 Sometimes a blocked filter can even damage your system or cause it to break down.
 Often changing it will keep the inside of your air conditioner cleaner and airflow more balanced.

-If someone in your home is dealing with allergies, asthma or other respiratory problems, check with our Experts about how a HEPA filter or whole-home air purifier can lessen symptoms.
+If someone in your home is dealing with allergies, asthma or other respiratory problems, check with our Experts about how a HEPA filter can lessen symptoms.

 3. Test Your Thermostat and Smoke Detectors